GoogleChromeLabs/wp-sitemaps/readme.txt

 = How can I disable sitemaps for a certain object type? =

-You can use the `sitemaps_register_providers` filter to disable sitemap generation for posts, users, or taxonomies.
+You can use the `wp_sitemaps_register_providers` filter to disable sitemap generation for posts, users, or taxonomies.

 = How can I disable sitemaps for a certain post type or taxonomy? =

-You can use the `sitemaps_post_types` filter to disable sitemap generation for posts of a certain post type.
+You can use the `wp_sitemaps_post_types` filter to disable sitemap generation for posts of a certain post type.

 By default, only public posts will be represented in the sitemap.

-Similarly, the `sitemaps_taxonomies` filter can be used to disable sitemap generation for certain taxonomies.
+Similarly, the `wp_sitemaps_taxonomies` filter can be used to disable sitemap generation for certain taxonomies.

 **Example: Disabling sitemaps for the "page" post type**